ifzz/dr_ge/README.md

 dr_ge is a simple, ultra light-weight game engine written in C and released into the public domain.
 Here's what makes it different from the rest.
- * A simple build system with no external dependencies
+ * A simple build system with no external dependencies (see below)
  * A small code base
  * A simple, clean, no BS API
  * Public domain